pablo-meier/Pablog/frog-sources/posts/2013-11-12-adventures-in-programming-language-bikeshedding.md

 claim "solving" subjective qualities for a domain as large as computing and the languages behind them.

-The article disappoints, imo: in order to suggest that OOP is "wrong," he writes
+The article disappointed me: in order to suggest that OOP is "wrong," he writes

 > You may argue that in Python or Scala, functions are also objects.
 In Python,
 > every object with the method `__call__` is a function.
 Likewise, in Scala,